Revelation 1:1

 what was going on.
 They knew that what they were writing was the word of God.

-record of the word of God, and of the testimony of Jesus Christ, and of all
+bare record of the word of God, and of the testimony of Jesus Christ, and of

-things that he saw."
-One of the unique tasks of the apostles and
+all things that he saw."
+One of the unique tasks of the apostles

-God spoke as they were moved by the Holy Spirit."
-"All scripture is
+men of God spoke as they were moved by the Holy Spirit."
+"All

-In Rev. 1:1 we are told that these things
+In Revelation 1:1 we are told that these

 shortly come to pass."
 This was written almost 2,000 years ago.
 How